vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 ## Conclusion

 I have tried to cover intrinsic details from my experiences.
 Hopefully, you find this article helpful for your next job search within academia.
-Please feel free to contact me if you have any questions or suggestions.
+Please feel free to leave a comment below or contact me if you have any questions or suggestions.